 [CLICKABLE IMAGE] Concert program for a performance of Percy Grainger at Carnegie Hall, N.Y., 1919

 After moving to White Plains, Rose Grainger’s health gradually deteriorated.
 The situation grew dire in 1922.
 She was experiencing delusions and worried that her health may impact her son’s professional career.

-Rose also worried about rumors of an incestuous relationship with her son.
-Lotta Hough, a friend of Rose’s, confronted her over this issue during a final correspondence posted on April 29, 1922.
+Rose also worried about rumours of an incestuous relationship with her son.
+Lotta Hough, a friend of Rose’s, confronted her over this issue during a final correspondence posted on 29th April 1922.

 The following day, Rose wrote a short letter to Percy, asking if he had discussed an “improper love” with Lotta Hough.
 Shortly after writing the letter, Rose jumped from the 18th floor of an office building in New York City.

-Percy Grainger was traumatized by Rose’s death.
+Percy Grainger was traumatised by his mother’s suicide.
 After his mother’s funeral, Grainger left for Europe.
 He hoped that returning to work would distract him from his grief.

-Grainger traveled through Europe collecting and recording Danish folk music, forging friendship with important composers such as Frederick Delius and Edvard Grieg.
+Grainger traveled through Europe collecting and recording Danish folksongs, forging a friendship with the now almost blind Frederick Delius..
 By the end of the year, he began a concert tour that included stops in England, Germany, Australia, Norway, and the Netherlands.

 During his travels back and forth between America, Europe, and Australia, Grainger met a Swedish-born artist named Ella Strom.
-The two grew close over the next several years and married on 9 August 1928.
-The wedding was held following one of Grainger’s concerts, which ended with the bridal song “To a Nordic Princess.”
+The two grew close over the next several years and married on 9th August 1928.
+The wedding was held following one of Grainger’s concerts, which ended with the bridal song “To a Nordic Princess”.